lgss/service-design-manual/service-manual/making-software/logins.md

 refer to passphrases as a phrase is usually easier to remember but harder to guess than a short collection of symbols or a single word.

-> For some admin systems on GOV.UK we use the [zxcvbn](https://github.com/dropbox/zxcvbn) library that measures how hard it would be for a computer to crack a passphrase using brute-force methods.
+> For some admin systems on LGSS we use the [zxcvbn](https://github.com/dropbox/zxcvbn) library that measures how hard it would be for a computer to crack a passphrase using brute-force methods.
 That library is used to validate